-Claim: Parts from James Dean's crashed Porsche Spyder were re-used in other automobiles, with disastrous results.
+Claim: Parts from James Dean’s crashed Porsche Spyder were

 After the accident, many fans refused to believe Dean was dead.
 A story circulated that he was still alive although terribly disfigured, and in true urban legend fashion this tale took on a life of its own.